ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

        intersex, lesbian, gay, bisexual, transgender, non-binary, asexual, or have other gender non-conforming identities.
    * - Undifferentiated sex/gender measure
-     - Due to data limitations or availability, it might not always be possible to elucidate whether a certain data source is intended to capture sex or gender, or some factor related to both.
-In such cases, we will capture this uncertainty by using an *undifferentiated sex/gender measure*, a binary variable that combines sex and gender measures across data sources.
-See Section `2.0 Dealing with Limitations in Upstream Research`_ for more information.
+     - Undifferentiated sex/gender measure is a binary variable that combines sex and gender measures across data sources.
+Due to data limitations or availability, it might not always be possible to elucidate whether a certain data source is intended to capture sex or gender, or some factor related to both.
+This term captures that uncertainty.See Section `2.0 Dealing with Limitations in Upstream Research`_ for more information.
    * - Sex- and gender-related factors
      - "Factors associated with sex/gender that are not themselves dimensions of sex or gender (e.g., gene expression, body weight, risk taking, age at sexual debut, structural sexism)" [Bauer_2022]_.
-   * - Sex-assigned at birth
+   * - Sex assigned at birth
      - "Recorded on initial birth record; generally genital phenotype" [Bauer_2022]_.
    * - Intersex status
      - "Reported presence of intersex conditions generally or a specific condition" [Bauer_2022]_.